NCAA reform eases rules on athlete transfers

 The previous rule was scrutinized as transferring players were limited in what schools they were able to choose from after being blocked from specific programs.
 When defensive tackle Antwuan Jackson decided to transfer from Auburn after the 2016 season, Jackson said that Auburn would block him from transferring to another SEC school, Ohio State, Clemson or Georgia.

-The Division I council also approved a measure that will allow athletes to compete in up to four games without losing a season of competition.
-The proposalwas initially tabled in April over concerns on timing, the number of games and potential application to other sports, according to a release by the NCAA.
+The Division I Council also approved a measure that will allow athletes to compete in up to four games without losing a season of competition.
+The proposal was initially tabled in April over concerns about timing, the number of games and potential application to other sports, according to a release by the NCAA.

-Student athletes have five years to complete four seasons of competition, so the new rule will allow an athlete to use a redshirt, if it hasn't been previously used, up to four games of competition during the season.
+Student-athletes have five years to complete four seasons of competition, so the new rule will allow an athlete to use a redshirt, if it hasn't been previously used, in up to four games of competition during the season.